Xoloitzcuintli History/Origin

 Schedule annual vet check-ups for overall health maintenance.
 During grooming sessions, carefully inspect for any signs of sores, rashes, redness, tenderness, or inflammation on their skin, ears, nose, mouth, eyes, and feet.
 Healthy ears should have minimal wax, and eyes should be clear without any discharge.

 While Xoloitzcuintlis clean themselves like cats and are less likely to attract fleas, they sweat through their skin and paw pads, requiring regular cleaning.
 Wash their feet weekly to keep sebaceous glands clear and bathe them every couple of weeks using a gentle dog shampoo.
-Avoid applying oils or lotions to their skin unnecessarily.
-After outdoor activities, remember to wipe off any sunscreen applied to their body.
+Additionally, training your dog to stay is an important skill that can help with grooming and overall behavior.

 Several dedicated rescue organizations specialize in finding suitable homes for Xoloitzcuintlis.
 These groups play a vital role in providing essential care, rehabilitation, and adoption services to Xolos who require assistance.